BECAUSE YOUR KIDS DESERVE

 For WAVE to be truly effective it's very important that you make sure your child wears a Tracker or Goggle Clips when they're in the water*.
-It's also equally important to support your facility's efforts to enforce this protocol.
+It's also equally important that you support your facility's efforts to enforce this new protocol.

-Please help your child understand that WAVE is being used to make swimming as safe as it can be.
-They'll follow your lead and will quickly discover that wearing Trackers or Goggle Clips has no impact on having fun in the water.
-In just a short time they'll learn that wearing one will become as familiar as wearing a helmet while riding a bike.
+Help your child understand that WAVE is being used to make swimming as safe as it can be.
+They'll follow your lead and will quickly discover that wearing Trackers, Goggle Clips or ToddleTags will become as familiar as wearing a helmet while riding a bike.

-With your support WAVE will make your child's time in the water as enjoyable as it's always been– only safer.
+With your support WAVE will make your child's time in the water as enjoyable as it's always been, but much safer.

 * For swimmers with special needs or unique circumstances that prevents them from wearing a Tracker or Goggle Clips please contact your aquatic director to determine a best course of action.